cryptocare-project/cryptocare/README.md

 Cryptocare is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~90 billion total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 47565 coins per block
- - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Cryptocare client sofware, see http://www.cryptocare.org.
+For more information, as well as an immediately useable, binary version of the Cryptocare client sofware, see http://www.cryptocare.in.

 License
 -------